-"In the next three decades individuals aged 65 and older will come to represent one of every five U.S. citizens and, more importantly, control more than half of all discretionary income.
+"In the next two decades individuals aged 65 and older will come to represent one of every five U.S. citizens and, more importantly, control more than half of all discretionary income.
 Their demographic and economic influence will extend to the farthest reaches of American society – from entertainment, to travel, food, retail, technology, and housing.
 By force of sheer volume, the young adults who in 1968 thought they would change the world, by 2028 actually will."

-Mr. Carle has published numerous articles and presented nationally and internationally on a variety of senior housing operations, marketing, and related topics, including providing the keynote address at the 25th Australian Congress on Aging.
-His book, “Moments, Memories, and Mission: Stories from the Field of Assisted Living”, received a Silver Award during the 15th Annual National Mature Market Media competition.
-He is the recipient of a “Best of the Best in Aging Services” Award from Aging News Alert, the “Leaders in Aging – Mentor Award” from the National Committee to Preserve Social Security and Medicare, and “Senior Faculty - Master Teacher Award” from the George Mason University College of Health and Human Services.
-In 2010, Mr. Carle was recognized by Assisted Living Executive magazine as one of six “people of influence” for the senior living industry.
+Mr. Carle’s work has been featured or cited in or on CBS News, CNN, NPR, BBC News, TIME, The Wall Street Journal, The New York Times, USA TODAY, and U.S. News & World Report, among others, and in dozens of industry publications.
+He has published numerous articles and presented nationally and internationally on a variety of senior housing and aging industry topics, including providing the keynote address at the 25th Australian Congress on Aging.
+His book, Moments, Memories, and Mission: Stories from the Field of Assisted Living, received a Silver Award during the 15th Annual National Mature Market Media competition.
+He is the recipient of a Best of the Best in Aging Services Award from Aging News Alert, the Leaders in Aging – Mentor Award from the National Committee to Preserve Social Security and Medicare, and Senior Faculty - Master Teacher Award from the George Mason University College of Health and Human Services.
+In 2010, Mr. Carle was recognized by Senior Living Executive magazine as one of six “people of influence” for the senior living industry.

-- M.H.S.A., Acute and Long Term Care, The George Washington University, 1985
+- MHSA, Acute and Long Term Care, The George Washington University, 1985

-- B.S./B.A., Marketing, State University of New York at Buffalo, 1981
+- BS/BA, Marketing, State University of New York at Buffalo, 1981

 - New York State Regents Scholarship, 1977-1981